In 1999, as the world was prepping for Y2K, another, less heralded innovation in the world of computers was about to change the music business:

 The music industry, petrified that the eggs laid by its golden goose were being swiped from under them (and rightfully so), initially went into damage control.
 Instead of adapting its approach and trying to get in front of this new world of technology, it doubled down on its existing business practices, hoping that the problem could be contained and, ultimately, overcome.

 The Recording Industry Association of America (RIAA) sued Napster.
-Metallic sued Napster.
+Metallica sued Napster.
 Dr. Dre sued Napster.
 For its part, Napster not only fought back, but also sponsored tours featuring Limp Bizkit and Cypress Hill.

 But those were the exceptions.
 Most artists and labels believed that if enough of the album that was for sale were different from the version that leaked, it would force people to still go to the store and buy the updated version, thus negating the impact that Napster and other sites had.